 I was also getting more money per item than if I were to ship myself.
 The reason is because Amazon Prime customers are willing to pay much more for items that are part of the amazon FBA.
 They can get any FBA item with the free two-day shipping.

-My Continued Journey into to E-commerce and Blogging: Where I’m at today
+My Continued Journey into to E-commerce, Blogging, Amazon FBA and Createspace: Where I’m at today

 A couple of years after college I also started to get into blogging, SEO, and e-commerce.
-By e-commerce, I mean buying wholesale items and selling on my store, along with amazon.
+By e-commerce, I mean buying wholesale items and selling on my store (woocommerce), along with amazon.

 I continue to pursue online ventures, selling on FBA, and e-commerce to this day.
+I also jumped into selling on createspace pretty heavily as well.
 I am still growing and learning through all my entrepreneurial ventures.
 The reason why I started this blog is that I want to teach others what I have learned over the years.
 I still think that an Amazon business is one of the best businesses to get into.